lenskit/lenskit/README.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.

 while appears to be harmless.

-A useful thing to do first is to right click on the build-tools project and select "Run As" / "Maven Install".
-That will install the build tools in your local Maven repository, so they are available for any of the other projects to use.

-After that, you can easily run tests in any of the other projects directly from Eclipse, which is faster and prettier.
-Just right click a project, select "Run As" / "JUnit Test".

 Mercurial on Windows is sometimes a little tricky to get set up.
 If you do not have a Mercurial.ini file, Mercurial will not know the user